There’s no getting away from it. If you run a business, sooner or later you’ll need some copy.

 6. Negotiate

-7. Always get a fixed price
+7. Get a fixed price

 Remember the builder who did your Mum’s extension?
 There are copywriters like that.

-But extra fees are legitimate if you change your mind about the wallpaper.
+(But extra fees are legitimate if you change your mind about the wallpaper.)

-9. Don’t kick my tyres
+8. Don’t kick my tyres

-10. Stop fretting about grammar
+9. Stop fretting about grammar

 Us professionals have a special dispensation from the Pope to mess around with words.
 We have secret meetings where we tell jokes about Nevile Gwynne and give out prizes for anyone who turns a noun into a verb: except for ‘penned’, which gets you hung up by the thumbs in the Vatican basement.
 God, I wish all that was true.